DutchAnalytics/xenia-python-client-library/docs/CoreApi.md

 ### Description
 Create a new organization with the provided name.
 Any authenticated user can create a new organization and this user will automatically become organization admin.
-Upon creating an organization, a `subscription` needs to be given.
+Upon creating an organization, a **subscription** needs to be given.
 A license for this subscription should be purchased via dutchanalytics.com.
-A 'free_trial' subscription grants permission to one user and allows for a maximum of 2 projects to be created.
-A 'starter' subscription grants permission to 5 users and allows for a maximum of 10 projects to be created.
-A 'professional' subscription grants permission to an unlimited number of users and allows unlimited projects.
+- A **free_trial** subscription grants permission to one user and allows for a maximum of 2 projects to be created.
+- A **starter** subscription grants permission to 5 users and allows for a maximum of 10 projects to be created.
+- A **professional** subscription grants permission to an unlimited number of users and allows unlimited projects.

+It is **mandatory** to agree with the Xenia Free SaaS Services Agreement and the Xenia SaaS Terms & Conditions to be able to create an organization.

 ### Required Parameters
  - `name`: Name of the organization.
 The name is globally unique.
 It can only consist of lowercase letters, numbers and dashes (-), and must start with a lowercase letter.

  - `subscription`: Name of the subscription: 'free_trial', 'starter' or 'professional'.
+ - `subscription_agreed`: A boolean field indicating whether the Services Agreement and Terms & Conditions are accepted

 #### Request Examples
 ```
 {
   "name": "test-organization",
-  "subscription": "professional"
+  "subscription": "professional",
+  "subscription_agreed": true
 }
 ```